hansroh/skitai/README.rst

 collect_producer has these methods.

-- Promise.get (), post (), ...
+- Promise.get (reqid, url, ...), post (reqid, url, data, ...) and etc
 - Promise.set (name, data): save data for generating full contents
+- Promise.pending (): True if numer of requests is not same as responses
 - Promise.fulfilled (): True if numer of requests is same as responses
-- Promise.settled (): True if numer of requests is same as responses
+- Promise.settled (): True if settle () is called
-- Promise.rejected (): True if numer of requests is same as responses
+- Promise.rejected (): ignore all response after called
-- Promise.pending (): True if numer of requests is same as responses
 - Promise.render (template_file, single dictionary object or keyword args, ...): render each response, if no args render with promise's data set before
 - Promise.send (content_to_send): push chunk data to channel
 - Promise.settle (content_to_send = None)